-Meeting Title: Trust Board Date: 24 September 2020 Agenda No 5.2 Report Title: Board Assurance Framework (BAF) - Quarter 2 2020/21 Lead Director/ Manager: Stephen Jones, Chief Corporate Affairs Officer Report Author: Maria Prete, Risk Manager Alison Benincasa, Director of Quality Governance and Compliance Presented for: Approval, Assurance Executive Summary: Following a request from the Board at its meeting in July 2020, targ have been proposed for each Strategic Risk.
-A review of the risks and inform the BAF on the corporate and divisional risk registers is hat sit below The Board is asked: 1.
-For the strategic risk reserved to itse • Note the risk rating • Agree the proposed target risk s • Agree the proposed assurance r • Agree the proposed assurance s core ating 2.
-For the 9 risks assigned to its assuri Note the risk score, assurance raassuring committee Approve the risk scores and targ Approve the proposed in-year risk ating and statement from let risk scores for SR7, S R8, SR9
+Meeting Title: Trust Board Date: 24 September 2020 Agenda No 5.2 Report Title: Board Assurance Framework (BAF) - Quarter 2 2 020/21 Lead Director/ Manager: Stephen Jones, Chief Corporate Affairs Officer Report Author: Maria Prete, Risk Manager Alison Benincasa, Director of Quality Governance an d Compliance Presented for: Approval, Assurance Executive Summary: This paper presents the Board Assurance Framev The BAF has been updated with the Q2 assurance the Committees of the Board.
+The BAF also provide the risk scores for each strategic risk, the controls at the actions to be taken to address any gaps.
+Leagainst these are also detailed.
+The implications Assurance Framework have been provided both as details against each strategic risk.
+The annex incommon the corporate risk register.
+Quarter 2 Assurance rating: Seven of the ten strassurance rating; two have a 'limited' assurance rassurance rating (see appendix for detail and annex Risk scores: There are 7 extreme risks, 2 high risks Strategic Risks for the Board - SR4: The Board assurance level for this risk of partial' based on the the Board with specific reference to the SWL Integfive year plan which sets out how it will deliver the proposed for each strategic Risk.
+A review and deliver the ambitions set out in the five year plan.
+Following a request from the Board at its meeting in have been proposed for each Strategic Risk.
+A review and inform the BAF on the corporate and divisional results. rating and states the detail assurances and indicators a of Covid-19 for a high level overludes the contract artegic risks have assurances for definitions). and 1 moderates and is asked to assurances for grated Care Symiorities within the storm and integrated.
+July 2020, targetow of the risks to the r ements from sociated with and outlines and progress or the Board erview and in ributing risks ve a 'partial' has a 'good' e risk. o agree the om report to stem's (ICS) to rate services et risk scores hat sit below The Board is asked: 1.
+For the strategic risk reserved to itself (SR4) t • Note the risk rating • Agree the proposed target risk score • Agree the proposed assurance rating • Agree the proposed assurance statement For the 9 risks assigned to its assuring comm Note the risk score, assurance rating and assuring committee Approve the risk scores and target risk scores Approve the proposed in-year target risk risk statement from ores for SR7, S R8, SR9

 Supports

 Trust Strategic All

 Objective:

-CQC Theme: Well led
+CQC Theme: Vell led

 Single Oversight Quality of Care

 Framework Leadership and Improvement Capability

 Theme:

 Implications

 Risk: The strategic risk profile

-Legal/Regulatory: Compliance with Heath and Social Care Act (2008), Care Quality Commission

-(Registration Regulations) 2014, the NHS Act 2006, NHSI Single Oversight

-Framework, Foundation Trust Licence
+Legal/Regulatory: Compliance with Heath and Social Care Act (2008), Care Quality Commission (Registration Regulations) 2014, the NHS Act 2006, NHSI Single Oversight Framework, Foundation Trust Licence

 Resources: N/A

-• .

 Previously Executive Management Committee Date 14.09.2020

 Considered by: Quality and Safety Committee 17.09.2020

 Finance and Investment Committee 17.09.2020

-Equality and The BAF reflects agreed risks in relation to quality and diversity and the actions
+Equality and The BAF reflects agreed risks in relation to quality an d diversity and the actions

 diversity: being taken to address these.

 Appendices: Board Assurance Framework Q2 2020/21